 This project aims to answer why these countries were not succesfull in reaching this target, than to define the main painponts of dental care system in the central Eropean countries on the policy level.
 Than to explore leverage points which might be influenced in order to improve dental health among youth by testing several service propositions with parents, kids, teachers and dentists.

 WHO has formulated specific targets on dental caries among children to be achieved by 2020.
 The target was to reduce dental caries severity among children aged 12 years to no more than 1.5 DMFT ( Decayed, Missing and Filled Teeth index).
 However, most of central and eastern European countries haven't reached this target.
-My research focused on the Czech Republic.
-I was wondering why the state of teeth of its population is below the European standart.

 The research consists of an online questionnaire, 14 interviews with key stakeholders such as dentists, dental professionals, school teachers and parents.
 Than, I organised two design workshops with one group of pre-school children and one group of school-children in order to better understand their relationship to health education.